Trampoline Insurance

 Insurance Companies That Cover Trampolines:

 If you’re looking for an insurance company that will cover damages caused by a trampoline, here are some options to consider.
-Trampoline assurance may be covered by the homeowners’ personal responsibility.
-According to the National Trampoline Safety Initiative, 3% of trampoline injuries are caused by collisions.
-In order to reduce the number of trampoline injuries, the NTS recommends that safety pads and nets be used at all times.
+This list of insurance companies that allow trampolines includes providers that offer various coverage options.
+Trampoline coverage may be included under the homeowners’ personal liability section.
+According to the American Academy of Pediatrics, trampoline injuries can be severe, including fractures, sprains, and head injuries.
+To reduce the number of trampoline injuries, safety experts recommend that safety pads and nets be used at all times, and that trampolines are used under adult supervision.

 • State Farm